AnnaVerbe/Phantom_synchronisation/README.md

-# Phantom_synchronisation
+# Phantom manual synchronisation with infrared leds

 ## Contents
-- synchronization of two camera phantoms : settings, connections, and parameters
+- synchronization of two camera phantoms : settings, electric circuit, and parameters
 - Operating system: windows 10
 - Software used: PCC 3.4
 - Phantoms cameras: Phantom Miro M11O, Phantom VEO E310

+## How it's works:
+1. Triggering of VEO camera by fly falling in the field of the camera
+2. Triggering of the two infrared LEDs
+3. Triggering of Miro camera by the led in the camera field
+4. Manual synchronization with the lighting of the LEDs (one led in each field of view/ two cameras)

 ## Step 1: Connect your computer to the phantoms
 - You will need two ethernet ports for the two cameras or one ethernet port + a USB/ethernet adapter